filipondios/mceliece/README.md

 > or [Reed Solomon](https://tomverbeure.github.io/2022/08/07/Reed-Solomon.html) codes
 > offer greater complexity and therefore greater security.

+> [!NOTE]
+> In this new version of my implementation, the cryptosystem matrices are implemented as simple arrays
+> of 8-bit words, where each array element represents a row of up to 8 positions.
+Since the cryptosystem
+> matrices have dimensions `S=(4x4)`, `P=(7x7)`, and `G=(4x7)`, they do not fully occupy all 8 bits of the
+> row, so the least significant bits are used, with the least significant bit corresponding to the first
+> position of the row.
+In my first version, 8-bit word matrices were used where each position `(i,j)`
+> contained either a 1 or a 0, wasting space and being less efficient when accessing the data.

 ## Building with CMake

 First of all, after cloning this project's repository, you need to initialize the git submodules, which in